Low Voltage Courses

 A1 – UK Electricity at Work Regulations 1989

-This course explains the requirements and the implications of the UK Electricity at Work Regulations 1989 for those responsible for electrical safety at work throughout the industry, commercial premises, shops, offices, schools, hospitals etc. The duties and responsibilities of everyone affected by the legislation are clearly outlined.
+This course explains the requirements and implications of the UK Electricity at Work Regulations (1989) for those responsible for electrical safety at work throughout the industry, commercial premises, shops, offices, schools, hospitals etc. The duties and responsibilities of everyone affected by the legislation are clearly outlined.

 LV2 – Live Testing on AC & DC Systems up to 1000V AC / 1500V DC

 This course is designed to provide best practice in safe working methods for those who need to perform live testing on various electrical equipment and systems.
 Instruction will be provided to candidates regarding the need and justification for performing tasks, or fault finding on or near live LV conductors, in accordance with statutory regulations.

 This course is aimed at experienced electricians/engineers who will be authorised to carry out LV switching operations for the safe isolation and de-isolation of low voltage power systems up to 1000V AC.
 Candidates will be introduced to safe operating procedures including lockout/tagout and the issue and control of safety documentation.

 This award gives an understanding of the theory and practice of the in-service inspection and testing of electrical equipment; commonly referred to as PAT (Portable Appliance Testing).
-During the course, practical exercises are undertaken using a range of portable appliance testing equipment.
-Learners are required to be familiar with, and bring to the course, a copy of the IET Code of Practice (most recent).
+During the course practical exercises are undertaken using a range of PAT equipment.
+Learners are required to be familiar with and bring to the course, a copy of the IET Code of Practice (most recent).

-These awards give the delegate an understanding of the theory and practice involved with the initial verification and commissioning, as well as the periodic inspection, testing and condition reporting of both single and three phase electrical installations.
+These awards give the delegate an understanding of the theory and practice involved with the initial verification.
+This also includes the commissioning, the periodic inspection, testing and condition reporting of both single and three phase electrical installations.
 These awards follow BS7671 and the industry recognised IET Guidance Note 3.